appscode/blog/content/post/kubedb-v2024.03.16/index.md

    subDir: test
 ```

-Now After creating this archiver CR, if we create a MariaDB with `archiver: "true"` label, in the same namespace (as per the double-optin configured in .spec.databases field), The KubeDB operator will start doing the following tasks:
+Now After creating this archiver CR, if we create a MariaDB with `archiver: "true"` label, in the same namespace (as per the double-optin configured in `.spec.databases` field), The KubeDB operator will start doing the following tasks:

 - Creates a BackupConfiguration named `<db-name>-backup`
-- Starts syncing mysql wal files to the directory `<sub-directory>/<db-namespace>/<db-name>/binlog-backup`
+- Starts syncing mariadb binlog files to the directory `<sub-directory>/<db-namespace>/<db-name>/binlog-backup`

 When the BackupConfiguration is created KubeStash operator will start doing the following tasks: